 The tragic and senseless shootings at Marjory Stoneman Douglas High School have focused attention on school safety and security.
-The SBBC is to be commended for accelerating the release of funds so Single Point-of-Entry projects could be initiated ahead of schedule.
 Additional safety improvements include fire sprinklers, fire alarms, emergency exit signage/lighting improvements, fencing, and door hardware.

-The Q3 2018-19 Report moved up the timing for completing the remaining Single Point-of-Entry projects, committing to complete all of the remaining Single Point-of-Entry projects before students return to school in the Fall.
-The District reports that all Single Point-of-Entry projects are complete and operational.
+The SBBC accelerated the release of funds so Single Point-of-Entry projects could be initiated ahead of schedule.
+All Single Point-of-Entry projects were complete and operational before students returned to school in the Fall of 2019.